neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

     - [ ] Reorganize parameters in config according to HMAIMD_Agent
 - [ ] Work on VehicularNetworkEnv
     - [ ] Service time add into sensor node state
-    - [ ] Trajectories related, such as define global trajectory within the experiment, and add trajectory predicted time in experiment parameters
 - [ ] Work on Replay Buffer
     - [ ] Compass experiences to save GPU RAM
 - [ ] Code review